laldroid/laldroid/README.md

 - 👋 Hi, I’m @laldroid
 - Interested in learning things that amazes me so much!!
-- Knowledge without learning a thing is a complete waste!
+- Knowledge without learning is a complete waste!
 - I have a great confidence in Computer field than my whole career
 - To reach out me , try this email: lovervintage22@gmail.com